-Noxious substance attack on bus passenger
+Bus attack victim 'sprayed in mouth'

 Her injuries are not thought to be life-changing or life-threatening.

+"A few of us tried to calm her but she was just screaming in pain."

+Reports on social media described the woman being hosed down with water by firefighters.

-A crime scene remains in place and the bus the woman is believed to have been on is currently being examined, police said.
+A crime scene remains in place and the bus the woman is believed to have been on is currently being examined.

-The attack is being treated as suspected grievous bodily harm, the Met added.
+The attack is being treated as suspected grievous bodily harm, the Metropolitan Police said.